Apply for a residence permit for long-term EU residents

 Other requirements you also have to meet

-Did you previously have a residence permit for a temporary purpose?
-The years that you had this temporary residence permit do not count.
-Did you previously have a residence permit for study before?
+Did you previously have a residence permit for study?
 Half of these years count.
-The temporary purposes of residence are:
+Did you previously have an other residence permit for a temporary purpose?
+These years do not count.
+The temporary purposes of residence are:- seasonal labour

 Process and costs